GT-IMPACT/impact-front/public/en/wiki/machines/railassembler.md

 ##### Description

-The machine is needed for the production of railroad tracks.
-Can work with multi-amp Energy Hatch.
+The machine is needed for the production of railway tracks.

 ##### General

+Performs recipes that can be seen in the NEI.

 Can work with a lot of programmed circuits that are in different Input Buses.
 The recipe is executed with the circuit that is in the same Input Bus as the materials.